RXWY/cse15l-lab-reports/lab1.md

 * Example 3: When cat(concatenate) without an argument, it means concatenating 0 files, which the terminal awaits file input.

 ![Image](https://rxwy.github.io/cse15l-lab-reports/ls.png)
+> **Description**
+* As mentioned earlier, *"When ls(list) without an argument, it means to list items under the main/highest level of the directory."*
+* When ls is used with a directory, it outputs every file under that directory.
+* When ls is used with a file name, it returns the filename, indicating that there is only one file(itself) under that name.

 ![Image](https://rxwy.github.io/cse15l-lab-reports/cd.png)

+*
+*
+*